 Over the last decade, many hundreds of therapists world-wide have reported that the BAUD can be used with great effect in the treatment of emotional issues such as fear, anxiety and anger; post-traumatic stress and phobias; psychological suffering from chronic pain; as well as strong compulsions, urges, cravings and appetites -- literally any unwanted feeling or sensation.

 The Brain: Source of All Problems

-Changing these negative feelings or reactions is extremely difficult since the source is often unconscious.
-You don’t fully understand it; you can only feel it as an intense emotional pressure that expresses as an out-of-control appetite or a mind obsessed with worry.
+Changing these negative feelings or reactions is extremely difficult since the source is largely unconscious.
+You don’t fully understand it; you can only feel it as an intense emotional pressure that expresses as an out-of-control appetite or a mind obsessed with worry or overwhelmed with fear or anger.
 Until the source of this stress is relieved, the neural pathway within the brain stays active and the unwanted urge or feeling remains strong.

 How does the BAUD work?

-The BAUD allows you to disrupt unwanted neural patterns.
-The Baud is designed to emit sound frequencies that are common to brain frequencies.
+The Baud is designed to emit sound frequencies that have commonly been found to resonate with the human body.
 The user simply tunes the BAUD, and these frequencies mix to create binaural pulses that initially match the brain frequency of the unwanted neural pattern and then interfere with the brain pattern and disrupt it.

 The basic BAUD protocol is quite simple and used with every type of problem…